nats-io/nats-architecture-and-design/adr/ADR-50.md

 The client will signal batch start and membership using headers on published messages.

- * A batch will be started by adding the `Nats-Batch-ID:uuid` and `Nats-Batch-Seq:1` headers using a request, the server will acknowledge the batch was started using an empty reply
+ * A batch will be started by adding the `Nats-Batch-Id:uuid` and `Nats-Batch-Seq:1` headers using a request, the server will acknowledge the batch was started using an empty reply
- * Following messages in the same batch will include the `Nats-Batch-ID:uuid` header and increment `Nats-Batch-Seq:n` by one, the server will acknowledge receipt using an empty reply
+ * Following messages in the same batch will include the `Nats-Batch-Id:uuid` header and increment `Nats-Batch-Seq:n` by one, the server will acknowledge receipt using an empty reply if a reply subject is set.
- * The final message will have the headers `Nats-Batch-ID:uuid`, `Nats-Batch-Seq:n` and `Nats-Batch-Commit:1` the
-   server will reply with a pub ack
+ * The final message will have the headers `Nats-Batch-Id:uuid`, `Nats-Batch-Seq:n` and `Nats-Batch-Commit:1` the server will reply with a pub ack

 The control headers are sent with payload, there are no additional messages to start and stop a batch we piggyback on the usual payload-bearing messages.

+Clients can decide to optimise the empty acks by only sending a request every N messages or N bytes, this facilitates some flow control and awareness if the batch is getting to a server or not.

 ### Server Behavior Design

  * Server will reject messages for which the batch is unknown with a error Pub Ack
  * If messages in a batch is received and any gap is detected the batch will be rejected with a error Pub Ack
  * Check properties like `ExpectedLastSeq` using the sequences found in the stream prior to the batch, at the time when the batch is committed under lock for consistency.
 Rejects the batch with a error Pub Ack if any message fails these checks
  * Abandon without error reply anywhere a batch that has not had messages for 10 seconds, an advisory will be raised on abandonment in this case
  * Send a pub ack on the final message that includes a new property `Batch:ID` and `Messages:10`.
 The sequence in the ack would be the final message sequence, previous messages in the batch would be the preceding sequences